-Teas are famous in the health sector because of their health-promoting properties.
-It contains naturally packed antioxidants that boost up our immune system.
+Teas are famous in the health sector due to their health-promoting properties.
+It contains naturally packed antioxidants that boost immunity.
 The antioxidants, flavonoids present in tea can boost immunity, similarly therapeutic.

 So it is essential to understand different types of teas to look after our health.